VPDC

 • The risk of developing myocarditis and other toxicities is proportional to the severity of local infection and can range from 10-25% of all patients.

-• The overall case-fatality rate for diphtheria is 5%–10%, with higher death rates (up to 20%) among persons younger than 5 and older than 40 years of age.
+• The overall case-fatality rate for diphtheria is 5%–10%, with higher death rates (up to 20%) among persons younger than 5 or older than 40 years.

 Cutaneous diphtheria